 CCLC staff must be notified of all car pool arrangements and must be notified in advance, in writing, if anyone other than you or those on your emergency form will pick up your child.
-Please also inform your child regularly of what their current carpool arrangement is.
+Please also inform your child at least daily of what their current carpool arrangement is.